 - The garden and fencing will be your responsibility

-- Non-standard items will be your responsibility, the Trust will not repair or replace these items
+- Non-standard items will be your responsibility, the Group will not repair or replace these items

 Can I be refused permission?